Satyajeet-237/Resume/README.md

 # Satyajeet-237.github.io

-This is a personal website to showcase my hobbies and interests.
+This is a personal website to showcase my educational background

 Thank you for watching!